UCLALibrary/ursus/README.md

 Ursus should now be running with its regular look on [port 3003](http://localhost:3003), and on [port 3004](http://localhost:3004) with the [Sinai Manuscripts Digital Library](https://sinaimanuscripts.library.ucla.edu/) UI enabled.

-The file `docker-compose-standalone.yml` includes a setup with a clone of the ursus-stage and sinai-stage solr indexes, so you do not need to run californica and manually ingest material (in fact, californica should #not# be running to avoid port conflicts.)

-You can select this setup in one of three ways:

-- Delete the file `docker-compose.yml`, which by default is a symlink to `docker-compose-with-californica.yml`.
-Then run `ln -s docker-compose-standalone.yml docker-compose.yml` to create a new symlink.
-- Set the environment variable `COMPOSE_FILE=docker-compose-standalone.yml`.
-You can do this in each terminal you open or add it to an `ursus/.env` file (you can start one with `cp default.env ursus.env`.)
-- Every time you run `docker-compose`, add the flag `-f docker-compose-standalone.yml` _before_ any subcommands (e.g. `docker-compose -f docker-compose-standalone.yml run web bash`.)
+Note: to view Sinai images, first visit the [production site](https://sinaimanuscripts.library.ucla.edu) to load the cookie.

-### Running in conjunction with local instance Californica
+### Running in conjunction with local instance of Californica

+If the stand-alone version of Ursus is running, stop it with:

+`docker-compose down`

-First, install [Californica](https://github.com/UCLALibrary/californica) and ingest some data; make sure californica is running so ursus can point to its data.
+First, [install Californica](https://github.com/UCLALibrary/californica) and ingest some data; make sure californica is running so ursus can point to its data.

-Clone the repo from GitHub and change directories into the repo:
+Clone the Ursus repo from GitHub and change directories into the Ursus repo:

 ```
 git clone git@github.com:UCLALibrary/ursus.git